The-AI-Alliance/trust-safety-user-guide/docs/contributing.markdown

 ---

 <a name="join-us"></a>
-# How to Contribute to This Document
+# How to Contribute to the AI Trust and Safety User Guide

-We welcome your contributions to this User Guide.
+We welcome your contributions to this user guide.
 You are welcome to join the AI Alliance [Trust and Safety Work Group](https://thealliance.ai/working-groups/trust-safety){:target="join-us"}, but there are other ways to contribute, too.

 If you want to join our work group, complete the form on [this page](https://thealliance.ai/working-groups/trust-safety#trust-and-safety-form){:target="join-us"}.
 Thank you for your interest!